Aribert Heim: In popular culture

 Israeli author Danny Baz published The Secret Executioners in 2007, in which he claimed that a clandestine organisation called 'The Owl', operating outside of international law, tracked Heim down and assassinated him in the U.S. on an island off the California coast in 1982.
-Baz claimed he was a member of 'The Owl' himself and claimed that his group carried out several assassinations of Nazis who had sought refuge in the USA.
+Baz claimed he was a member of 'The Owl' himself and claimed that his group carried out several assassinations of Nazis who had sought refuge in the US.
 The Simon Wiesenthal Centre has expressed doubts regarding Baz's claims.

 In her novel The Scent of Lemon Leaves (Lo que esconde tu nombre, 2010) Clara Sánchez gives a fictional account of Heim's refuge in Spain.
 In the afterword to the novel the author states that she used a real name for a fictional character.

-In the fictional Netflix series Jaguar (Global release September 22, 2021) a group of Nazi hunters attempt to catch Heim in Spain in 1962.
+In the fictional Netflix series Jaguar (Global release 22 September 2021) a group of Nazi hunters attempt to catch Heim in Spain in 1962.